couchbase/fleece/Fleece/Integration/README.md

-# The Fleece Mutability Library
+# The Fleece Platform Integration Library

 ## Introduction
 This is an optional component of Fleece that addresses two concerns with integrating Fleece into an application or framework: